write-the-docs-quorum/quorum-meetups/running-a-tech-check.md

      - Stop all screen sharing, including your presentation.
 (People with host privileges could still screen share after that initial interruption.)
      - Turn off people’s ability to rename themselves.
      - Suspends the chat.
-  - When that happens, I'll ask if you are feeling okay to continue.
-It is okay if the answer is no. If you answer yes, I will continue to keep the meeting in lockdown until a significant amount of time has passed.
+   - When that happens, I'll ask if you are feeling okay to continue. **It is okay if the answer is no.** However, if you answer yes, I will continue to keep the meeting in lockdown until a significant amount of time has passed.
 I will slowly re-introduce some permissions to the group one at a time.

-7. Do you want to do a dry run of your presentation at all?
+8. Do you want to do a dry run of your presentation at all?

-8. Do you have the link to the event?
+9. Do you have the link to the event?
 Do you need us to send it to you?

-9. Any additional questions or concerns?
+10. Any additional questions or concerns?